christian-ekwomadu/Classification-and-Predictive-Model-to-determine-whether-a-client-will-subscribe/README.md

-# Classification-and-Predictive-Model-to-determine-whether-a-client-will-subscribe to long term deposite.
+# Classification-and-Predictive-Model-to-determine-whether-a-client-will-subscribe to long term deposit.